Endowment Fund & Heritage Club

 Provides scholarships and equipment for the Cardiac Rehab program

-Provides scholarships for Camp Arrowhead and financial support toward health initiatives for youth
+Provides scholarships for Camp Arrowhead and financial support toward health initiatives for kids

-Provides scholarships for youth interested in Strength Training Programs
+Provides scholarships for kids interested in strength training programs

-Supports the work of the Aquatics Department, which offers a lifetime of healthy, fun activities to members through water exercise, swim and safety lessons, and family recreation
+Supports the work of the Aquatics Department, which offers a lifetime of healthy, fun activities to members through water exercise, swim & safety lessons, and family recreation

-Provides programs and needed equipment for the Prime Time Fitness programs
+Provides programs and equipment for the Prime Time fitness programs

 Provides funds for the Fit for Life Program, focused on creating a supportive environment to improve personal health and establish healthy behavior